 Mortgage Tip – Balance Rate Risk with Split Loans

-Given the high buy‑in, use a split‑loan structure to blend fixed and variable rates for stability and flexibility.
+Given the high buy‑in and rate uncertainty, use a split‑loan structure to blend fixed and variable rates for stability and flexibility.

 10. Mount Druitt – Western Sydney Growth Engine